Touch starvation: COVID-19 pandemic

+A worsening of mental health status in 14-21 year olds that weren't experiencing symptoms of depressive or anxiety disorders previous to the pandemic was registered on 2022, the authors of the study used an indirect measure method that does not collect data on the causes of the symptoms or the surge of life-changing events, but isolation and delayed social learning and exposure stages may increase the occurrence of unhealthy lifestyles, depression, anxiety and post-traumatic stress disorders which in turn cause feedback loops of isolation and restriction of physical contact.
+Some authors found that the prevalence of touch-restricting measures during stay-at-home mandates or quarantining caused more intense feelings of loneliness than anxiousness.

+The pandemic highlighted the fundamental need of intraspecific touch and calls for the review of social and exact scientists, as well as decision-makers and general society to establish, evaluate and maintain future or current social safety nets and focus on providing care and attention to individuals who are particularly vulnerable to loneliness in times of crisis, such as romantically single people or those with difficult family relationships.

 Life without a sense of touch – Kim Stenger

 At present, Kim Stenger is the world's only living person without a sense of touch, living with a condition known as Complete sensory neuropathy.
 Though paralyzed from the waist down, she maintains all of her other senses and currently serves as a criminal law researcher for the Cuyahoga County Prosecutor in Cleveland, Ohio.
-She shows no signs of serious mental or emotional trauma as a result of her condition, which researchers from the University of Chicago believe is attributed to the full range of other senses she had access to to observe and comprehend her parents' love and affection in her early childhood.
+She shows no signs of serious mental or emotional trauma as a result of her condition, which researchers from the University of Chicago believe is attributed to the full range of other senses she had access to observe and comprehend her parents' love and affection in her early childhood.
 The researchers claim this represents proof that a sense of touch is not a contingent factor of normal social-emotional development.